zindy/indicator-crystalhd/README.md

-#indicator-crystalhd
+# indicator-crystalhd

-This is an indicator for Broadcom Crystal HD adapter altered to run with
+This is an indicator for Broadcom Crystal HD adapter altered to run with the latest updated driver from https://github.com/dbason/crystalhd (an active fork of https://github.com/yeradis/crystalhd).

-I've altered the code to work with latest updated driver from https://github.com/yeradis/crystalhd .
-I can run this indicator just fine in Ubuntu-Mate LTS 14.04 x64.
+This indicator was last tested with Cinnamon in Mint 18.1 x64 and ran just fine.

-Due to the updated driver, I could not find a way to determine whether it's working (decoding) or not.
-But at least you can switch on and off using this updated indicator.
+~~Due to the updated driver, I could not find a way to determine whether it's working (decoding) or not.
+But at least you can switch on and off using this updated indicator.~~

+The indicator should now correctly display whether the Crystal HD adapter is being used for decoding (indicator turns blue) or not (indicator turns white).
+With a right click, the indicator can also be used to enable or disable the crystalhd kernel module.

 --------